Dylann Roof: Website and handwritten documents

 On June 20, 2015, a website that had been registered to a Dylann Roof on February 9, 2015, lastrhodesian.com, was discovered.
 Though the identity of the domain's owner was intentionally masked the day after it was registered, law enforcement officials confirmed Roof as the owner.
 The site included a cache of photos of Roof posing with a handgun and a Confederate Battle Flag, as well as with the widely recognized neo-Nazi code numbers 88 (an abbreviation for the salute "Heil Hitler!") and 1488, written in sand.
 Roof was also seen spitting on and burning an American flag.
 While some photographs seemed to show Roof at home in his room, others were taken on an apparent tour of slavery-related historical sites in North and South Carolina, including Sullivan's Island, the largest slave disembarkation port in North America, four former plantations, two cemeteries (one for white Confederate soldiers, the other for slaves), and the Museum and Library of Confederate History in Greenville.
-Roof is believed to have taken self-portraits using a timer, and his visits were not remembered by staff members working at the sites.
+Roof is believed to have taken self-portraits using a timer, and staff members working at the sites did not remember his visits.

 The website also contained an unsigned, 2,444-word manifesto apparently authored by Roof, in which he outlined his opinions, all methodically broken into the following sections: "Blacks", "Jews", "Hispanics", "East Asians", "Patriotism", and "An Explanation":

 The manifesto states that its author was "truly awakened" by coverage of the killing of Trayvon Martin:

 The manifesto also mentioned the Northwest Front, a Seattle-based white supremacist organization.